Here's an example. Also see the image below.

 End Sub

-To add a text to the shape, I am using the TextFrame property.
-However, you cannot simply assign a value as text to the property.
+I am using the TextFrame property to add text to the shape.
+But, you cannot simply assign a value as text to the property.
 You have to use the Characters function (a member of TextFrame) that actually has the text property.

 In-addition, I am using the ShapeStyle property to define a style for the shape.
 In-fact you can choose a style from an array of styles.